theghostmac/money/README.md

-# money
-A library for handling fiat currencies in Golang.
+# Currency Library for Go

+The Currency library is a Go package for working with monetary values and currencies.
+It provides functionality for managing currencies, performing arithmetic operations with monetary values, and formatting currency amounts.
 Currently, it supports the:
 - USD
 - NGN
 - EUR

-# Currency Library for Go

-The Currency library is a Go package for working with monetary values and currencies.
-It provides functionality for managing currencies, performing arithmetic operations with monetary values, and formatting currency amounts.

 # To-do
 - [ ] Add Currency Conversion logic